Gmail Logo

 2004 – 2010

 After the update, the word “BETA” has disappeared.
 The multicolored letters now have a gradient from a light shade (top) to a dark one (bottom).
-The original idea of the envelope survived because it matched perfectly to the concept of the postal service.
+The original idea of the envelope survived because it matched perfectly with the concept of the postal service.

 2010 – 2013